GAIMJKP/apx/README.md

 # Introduction
 My name is Van-Phu HA, currently is Ph.D. student at CAIRN team, INRIA, Bretagne Atlantique, France.
 This is a hub for summarizing the survey of Approximate Computing techniques for several levels (Algorithmic, Functional, Operator and Number Representation Approximation) and several layers in a Embedded System.
+The main contributions of this hub is to summarize, classify and update state-of-the-art Approximate Computing methods in the world.
+Moreover, it is also a guideline for newcomers in this field.

 The classification of Approximate Computing methods ...

 First of all, Approximate Computing is received a lot of attention from both academics and industries recently, even though the definition and its appearance was in quite a long time ago.
 # Application Level